 There are wearables for running, cycling, weightlifting, tennis, swimming and all other kinds of sports.
-But did you know that there are many high tech wearables and accessories developed specifically for skiing and snowboarding?
+But did you know you can buy high-tech gear designed specifically for skiing and snowboarding?

-Beanies and boots at the ready, the ski resorts are starting to open!
-Before you head off to the slopes, check out our list of gadgets that have the potential to improve your overall powder experience.
+Beanies and boots at the ready, the skiing season is just around the corner.
+As you make your preparations to head off to the slopes, check out our list of gadgets that have the potential to improve your overall powder experience.
 This includes everything from smart ski goggles to GPS enabled helmets.

 You can use it for cycling, open water swimming, cross country skiing, climbing, indoor run/bike/swim, hiking and much more.
 The Ski/Board mode puts speed, distance, vertical drop and an automatic run counter (with auto-pause for the lift line), and more at your fingertips.
 Outdoor navigation includes things like 3-axis compass, altimeter and barometer and TracBack feature.